Terror Circus: Critical response

 DVD Verdict negatively reviewed the film, commenting that it was "just dull and dumb".
 In the book Cult Horror Films Welch Everman criticized the movie's attempt to contain what he saw as "phony feminism", as he felt that it was added as a way to allow viewers to enjoy the movie's violence against its female protagonists and "not feel guilty afterwards".

 AllMovie gave the film a negative review complimenting the film's premise, but criticized the film's failure at delivering the "kinky delights" it promised, slow pacing, and lack of character development, calling the film an "amateurish mess of sex fantasy and nuclear horror".

+In his book Serial Killer Cinema: An Analytical Filmography (2007), Robert Cettl describes Terror Circus as being within the same "Southern Gothic, almost apocalyptic horror-humour vein" as Three on a Meathook (1972), The Texas Chainsaw Massacre (1974), Eaten Alive (1976), The Hills Have Eyes (1977), and Tourist Trap (1979).
+As Cettl writes, this sub-genre seeks to "subvert traditional family values, a subtext in many of the more initially disreputable horror films of the 1970s."
+For Rudolph, the grotesque father and son duo works as a "supposedly startling attack on Patriarchy," and Cettl suggests that the absence of a mother figure might serve a "symbolic feminist gesture" within the context of second-wave feminism.
+In its depiction of naked women and the violence enacted upon them, he likens the film to the "truly nauseating" The Incredible Torture Show (1976).

 In his book Terror in the Desert: Dark Cinema of the American Southwest (2018), writer Brad Sykes notes that the circus compound in which the film is set, "with its tattered circus posters and neglected cages, is one of the most powerful examples of rural isolation ever presented in a desert terror film."

+Filmink noted "the movie has two recurring features of Rudolph’s later work: (a) the cast loved working with him, and (b) the film would have been more fun if it had been trashier.
+It’s not without its charms, though."